-The park extends today on one hectare, it was originally seven times larger, and is bordered by fourteen trees and several rosebushes.
+The park extends today on one hectare, it was originally seven times larger and is bordered by fourteen trees and several rose bushes.

 After the 1990s restoration, the building and the park are now in very good conditions, well maintained by the Centre des Monuments Nationaux; some of the rooms, including the kitchen and the main bathroom, still retain a part of the original equipment, while a small collection of Le Corbusier’s furniture is on display in the living room.
-At the ground floor there is a permanent historical exhibition which includes drawings, scale models, and samples from the correspondence between Madame Savoye and Le Corbusier.
+On the ground floor, there is a permanent historical exhibition which includes drawings, scale models, and samples from the correspondence between Madame Savoye and Le Corbusier.

 The living room, Photo Inexhibit

 As anticipated, the house is quite like one would expect, maybe only a bit smaller; while it’s strong relationship with the surrounding landscape is instead surprising and unexpected.